austinzheng/Cormorant/README.md

 ## Features

 Cormorant has a number of possibly useful features.
-Cormorant's data structures should share identical semantics with Clojure's data structures (in that they are immutable and persistent), although some of them are implemented using Swift's naive copy-on-write features rather than as proper persistent data structures.
+Cormorant's data structures should share identical semantics with Clojure's data structures (in that they are immutable and persistent), although some of them are implemented using Swift's native copy-on-write features rather than as persistent data structures.

 **Sequences**, like in Clojure.
 Sequences are immutable, and come in several flavors.
 You can prepend items using `cons`, extract the first element using `first`, or get the sequence consisting of all but the first element using `rest`.
 Create a sequence or get a sequence view using `seq`.